org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 statement that allows managed laptops to be used by sales employees to access customer databases could be written like this in ZPL:

-> `Allow sales employees with managed laptops to access customer databases.`
+> `Allow sales employees on managed laptops to access customer databases.`

 A denial statement might state that the intent of the permissions is that no one who is not an employee is allowed to access a customer